Criminal Records for U.S. Citizens Abroad

 U.S. citizens abroad may be asked to present a “background check” or “certificate of a criminal record” (Certificado de Antecedentes Penales) for a variety of reasons for use locally including: residence, visas, adoption, employment, etc. U.S. law enforcement authorities may not be familiar with such a procedure since it is not commonly requested in the United States.

-There are a variety of options available to U.S. citizens seeking to obtain proof of their lack of a criminal record, and you should check with the requesting entity what type of record they are seeking.
-If a state criminal record check is requested, you can contact the state’s law enforcement agency.
-If the entity requests a national criminal record check, you need to contact the FBI directly.
+There are a variety of options available to U.S. citizens seeking to obtain proof of their lack of a criminal record.
+You should check with the requesting entity to determine what type of record they are seeking.
+For example, if a state criminal record check is requested, you can contact the state’s law enforcement agency.
+If the entity requests a national criminal record check, you will need to contact the FBI.

-For additional information regarding criminal record checks, see the State Department website.
+For additional information regarding criminal record checks, please refer to the State Department website.

 FBI Criminal Record Check